Resident Management Companies (RMCs) in high-rise buildings

 You should store the most up to date:

-- Details of who the PAP is
+- details of who the PAP is

-- Details on the kind of organisation the PAP is
+- details on the kind of organisation the PAP is

-- A brief description of the building
+- a brief description of the building

-- Details of the building certificate
+- details of the building certificate

 Key Building Information